solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 applications to manipulate alert rules externally.

-To interact with the REST API, applications first need to obtain an authentication token from Azure Active Directory and then use that token in API requests.
+To interact with the REST API, applications first need to obtain an authentication token from Microsoft Entra and then use that token in API requests.

 -   [REST API Walkthrough]
 -   [Azure Monitor REST API Reference]